Nonthakornn/Practice/README.md

 #include <iterator>    // iterators
 ```

 - Vector is like a resizable array.
-T
   - The size of array cannot be modified.
   - Vector can grow or shrink in size as needed.